alexloney/reddit_marvel_snap_card_bot/README.md

 * Dry-Run mode - Run without actually replying, great for testing
 * Unit test coverage - Many components have unit test coverage
 * CI/CD coverage - Unit tests are executed with every push to CI/CD environment
+* Partial search supported - Card names do not need to be the full name, for example "Mobius" can be used to search for "Mobius M. Mobius"

 Things still left to do:
-* Obtain approval from /r/MarvelSnap moderators to allow the bot to operate
+* Obtain approval from /r/MarvelSnap moderators to allow the bot to operate - I've sent two messages to the /r/MarvelSnap moderators, awaiting response.
-* Implement partial search, so a way for "Mobius" to match to "Mobius M. Mobius" or "Nico" to match to "Nico Minoru", as it is not really intuitive to have to type "Mobius M. Mobius" for a card that everyone simply refers to as "Mobius".
-I suspect that this may be done by taking the original card name, splitting on spaces, and creating a list of other partial names that may be used.

 ## Usage
 Here are some example snippets to use this